-I am a D.C. based actor, director, playwright, choreographer, teacher, and producer.
+Hi!
+I’m Katie, and I am a theater artist and teacher currently living in Washington, DC.
 I grew up in a suburb outside of Baltimore, MD, and fell in love with theatre after watching the 10th Anniversary Les Mis concert on PBS at the tender age of four (my 5-year-old Les Mis themed birthday was a big hit with my friends).
-Years later, I went to Rochester, NY to get my degree in musical theatre at Nazareth College.

-In high school, I developed a love for playwrighting after a short play of mine was chosen to be performed for Baltimore Center Stage’s Young Playwright’s Festival.
-Since then, I’ve had the great privilege of having my plays performed locally in Baltimore, as well as Boston, Rochester, and even abroad at the International Youth Arts Festival in London.
+In addition to performing and occasionally directing, I also love playwrighting.
+My first playwrighting experience was with Baltimore Center Stage’s Young Playwright’s Festival in high school.
+Since then, I’ve had the great privilege of having my plays performed locally in D.C. and Baltimore, as well as Boston, Rochester, and even abroad at the International Youth Arts Festival in London.

 I am currently pursuing my M.F.A. at the Academy of Classical Acting (a joint program with Shakespeare Theatre Company and George Washington University).
 I am married to my high school sweetheart, Joey, who is currently a medical student at Georgetown.
 I enjoy sewing, crocheting, museums, reading books of all genres, video games, animated movies, and cuddling my dog, Lupin.